syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

 {% endhighlight %}

-> **Note:** In this example, “WebApplication2” indicates the name of the project and “OlapClientService” indicates the name of the WCF service created.
+N>  In this example, “WebApplication2” indicates the name of the project and “OlapClientService” indicates the name of the WCF service created.